Venzory/Venzory/docs/TEST_AUDIT.md

 ## Conclusion

-The Remcura test suite demonstrates good engineering practices with comprehensive coverage across security, business logic, and data integrity.
+The Venzory test suite demonstrates good engineering practices with comprehensive coverage across security, business logic, and data integrity.
 The separation of unit and integration tests is clear, and the focus on tenant isolation and transaction boundaries is commendable.

 **Key Actions:**
 - **Fix 7 broken test files** (94 failing tests) to restore full unit test coverage
 - **Set up integration test environment** to enable the 10 integration test suites
 - **Maintain the zero-skip discipline** - no tests are currently disabled

-With these fixes, the test suite will provide robust coverage and confidence for the Remcura platform.
+With these fixes, the test suite will provide robust coverage and confidence for the Venzory platform.

 ---